While dealing with RV antifreeze, this question often pops up in my mind, “Is RV antifreeze toxic to plants and grass?”

 Types of RV Antifreeze

 Not all RV types of antifreeze are heavily poisonous.
-The product’s composition determines its toxicity level and if it can kill grass or not.
+The product’s composition determines its toxicity level and whether it can kill grass.
 Some commonly available RV antifreeze types are:

 - Ethanol